-I think it’s awesome that you’re interested in starting a podcast!
+I think it’s great that you’re interested in starting a podcast!
 While podcasting can be a lot of work, it’s also an incredible medium and a lot of fun.
 My goal is to act as your guide for this journey and help you avoid the common mistakes that a lot of new podcasters make.

 Before you start spending money on recording gear, let’s talk about your goals, why you want to start a podcast, and what you hope to get out of it.